wp-plugins/grid-gallery-with-custom-links/readme.txt

 * You can add custom links and captions to each of the images.

 If you have a WordPress gallery of images and need to link them to other pages, this plugin is for you!

-Grid Gallery with Custom Links plugin is compatible with multisite.

 = User Guide =